tunbridgep/doom-simpleslots/README.md

 **Example 1: Slot Usage**

 I am playing Project Brutality.
 My last selected weapon was the M2 Plasma Rifle.
 I currently have the Shotgun equipped.
-I have the Double Barrel Shotgun and the Quad Shotgun assigned to Slot 1.
+I have the Double Barrel Shotgun assigned to Slot 1.
 While playing, I am suddenly confronted by a Baron of Hell.
 I quickly press the Q key to switch to my M2 Plasma Rifle.
 After blasting the Baron, I run out of ammo and need to reload, leaving me sitting ducks against their attacks.
 Thinking quickly, I hold my Slot 1 key, pulling out the Double Barrel Shotgun.
 I blast the Baron, finally killing it.
 I then release the slot key, switching back to the M2 plasma rifle, allowing me to reload.
 Seeing some weaker enemies ahead, I press the Q key again to switch back to the Shotgun, leaving my M2 Plasma Rifle ready to be selected on a moments notice with the Q key.

 **Example 2: Slot Priority**